 This is where IgG shines.

-Rather than attacking the bacteria directly like antibiotics do, IgG binds to the toxins A and B [3] — to safely remove them from your body.
+Rather than attacking bacteria directly, IgG binds to C. diff toxins A and B [3], supporting their natural clearance.
 This allows your immune system and gut lining to finally catch a break.
 And unlike broad-spectrum binders like charcoal or clay, IgG is highly selective:

 More Than a Toxin Binder — IgG Helps Rebuild Your Gut